TLILIC2005 Licence to operate a boom type elevating work platform (boom length 11 metres or more)

 - Re-assessment is required if you do not renew your licence within this 12 months.

-Statement of Attainment for unit listed below and an Interim Licence to Perform High Risk Work (boom type elevated work platform).
+A Statement of Attainment for the units successfully completed, and an Interim Licence to Perform High Risk Work (boom type elevated work platform).